SkillsCategory

 Here’s a quick breakdown of the top five domain extensions registered in the United States:

-The weekly rhythm of U.S. registrations is also distinctive.
+The weekly pattern of new U.S. domain registrations is something interesting to note.
 Wednesday is the peak day at 16.8% of weekly volume, and weekends drop 35% below the weekday average.
-This is the steepest decline of any major market that we track.
-American domain registration is overwhelmingly a weekday, working-hours activity.

 Local domain extensions reign outside the U.S.